-6. Occupational Therapy
+2. Occupational Therapy

-- a) Payment is limited to Occupational Therapy Services related to Habilitative and Rehabilitative care, with reasonable expectation that the services will produce measurable improvement in the Participant's condition in a reasonable period of time.
-Occupational Therapy Services are covered when performed by: - (1) A Physician. - (2) A Licensed Occupational Therapist, provided the Covered Services are directly related to a written treatment regimen prepared by a Licensed Occupational Therapist and approved by a Physician.
+Payment is limited to Occupational Therapy Services for Habilitative and Rehabilitative care, where there is a reasonable expectation that the services will produce measurable improvement in the Participant's condition in a reasonable period of time.
+Occupational Therapy services are covered when performed by:

+- a) a Physician; or - b) a Licensed Occupational Therapist, provided the services are directly related to a written treatment regimen designed by the Occupational Therapist.